cfengine/core/HACKING.md

 - *cf3.extern.h*: Remaining global variables.
 - *prototypes3.h*: The original singular header file.
-- *item_lib.h*: Item is a special purpose list that has been absued for unintended purposes.
+- *item_lib.h*: Item is a special purpose list that has been abused for unintended purposes.
 - *assoc.h*: An lval-rval pair, deprecated in favor of *EvalContext* symbol table.